Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 The Author's Personal Wisconsin Trip Experiences

-After arriving in Wisconsin during the summer of 2018 and 2019, I visited siblings, maternal aunts, a distant paternal second cousin, and did some ancestry research over three weeks.
+After arriving in Wisconsin during the summer of 2018 and 2019, I visited siblings, maternal aunts, and a distant paternal second cousin, and did some ancestry research over three weeks.

 I then made a shorter excursion to Door County to meet with a distant second cousin.
 Margie has helped me do ancestry research on the Kuehn family and I was anxious to find out if she had any new findings.
 Margie took me to visit the cemetery in Jacksonport where my great-grandfather and great-grandmother are buried and also to see Egg Harbor where my father was born.